Coloring sheets for older students seem to be the rage. And popular fads can be productive, beneficial fads.

 In my effort to create coloring sheets for older students, I’ve tied in coding.
 I wanted older students to have a “key” and not simply a coloring sheet.
 That may be next, after I experiment with students and coloring.

-Studying grammar provides insight into our language.
+Middle school coloring pages (and even high school!) can .
 Hopefully by adding a splash of color and a dose of relaxation, students enjoy grammar lessons.

 It seems that research supports implementing coloring sheets for older students.
 Have you found success with coloring in the classroom?

 Are you looking for help with grammar coloring sheets and grammar activities?
 Grammar Gurus has support and ideas for ELA teachers.